RafieAmandio/CH-4-BE/docs/api-contract/user.md

 **Response Fields:**
 - `attendeeId` - User's attendee ID for this event
 - `event` - Complete event information
-- `attendeeInfo` - User's registration details for this event
 - `registrationDate` - When user registered for the event

 **Business Logic:**
 - Queries through the Attendee table where `user_id` matches current user
-- Returns events with user's specific attendee information
+- Returns events without exposing attendee details for privacy
-- Includes goals category and profession used during registration
 - Shows registration timestamp (`created_at` from attendee record)
+- Focuses on event information rather than attendee data

 ---